Noah Laracy, Psy.D.

 I did my undergraduate studies at the University of Pennsylvania, and my graduate work at the Chicago School.

 I’ve worked in a private practice anxiety office, a community mental health clinic, the pediatric oncology unit at a hospital, and assisting chronically homeless individuals on Skid Row.
-I recently completed an externship in Emotionally Focused Couples Therapy with Sue Johnson, and am currently participating in a two-year certificate program in psychoanalytic psychotherapy at the New Center for Psychoanalysis.
+I completed an externship in Emotionally Focused Couples Therapy with Sue Johnson, and a two-year certificate program in psychoanalytic psychotherapy at the New Center for Psychoanalysis.
 I’ve presented at several national conferences on issues related to anxiety and OCD, and am a member of ADAA, IOCDF, ACBS, and LACPA.